I was talking to him over the phone.

 Poor spoken English.

-The HR person told him “Everything is just fine.
-But you need to improve your spoken English skills.”
+The HR person told him “Everything is just fine, but you must work on your English speaking skills.”

-He asked me, “Sir, is there any hope for me?
-Will I be able to overcome this handicap, ever?”
+He asked me, “Sir, my English is poor.
+Is there any hope for me, will I be able to improve my spoken English, ever?”

-Getting rejected for a job interview because your spoken English was not up to the mark?
-That’s disgusting.
-Isn’t it?
-Especially, when you’re a deserving candidate.
+Getting rejected for a job interview because of poor communication skills?
+That’s frustrating, especially when you’re a deserving candidate.

 I, too, was born in Western Uttar Pradesh (in Lakshminagar (Muzaffarnagar)).
-And you know what, English is alien in most parts of our region.
-Why?
-Simply because it IS alien.
+And you know what, English is alien in most parts of our region, just because it IS alien.

-I wasn’t really concerned about English until 10th standard.
-Then one day, I noticed my cousin working hard to improve his spoken English skills.
-And it made me realize I also needed to work on my spoken English.
+I wasn’t concerned about English until 10th standard.
+Then one day, I noticed my cousin working hard to improve his English and it made me realise I also needed to work on my English speaking skills.

-You see, I am an Indian at heart and I respect my mother tongue, Khadi Boli as well as the national language, Hindi.
-But, if you want to realize your dreams, then you must improve your spoken English.
-Because English is the global language now.
-In fact, you should master 3 different languages if you’re serious about success:
+You see, I am an Indian at heart, and I respect my mother tongue, Khadi Boli as well as the national language, Hindi but if you want to realise your dreams, then you must improve your English because it is the global language now.
+In fact, you should master three different languages if you’re serious about success: